georust/rinex/rinex-cli/doc/analysis.md

 ====================

 Sample rate steadyness might be important in operations to perform.
-`--epoch-hist` performs an histogram analysis of all epoch durations accross `-fp`.
+`--epoch-hist` performs a histogram analysis of all epoch durations across `-fp`.

 For example, `ESBC00DNK_R_20201` is a large file with steady 30s sample rate.